-The greater flamingo is diurnal (it feeds mainly during the daytime), is a filter feeder like ducks and is omnivorous.
+The exotic bird called the Greater Flamingo is diurnal (it feeds mainly during the daytime), is a filter feeder like ducks and is omnivorous.

 Their diet consists of shrimps and other crustaceans that give them their distinctive pink colour.
 They also feed on grass shoots, seeds, algae, decaying leaves, insect larvae, tiny fish, crabs, plankton, and molluscs.

 They use their long legs and webbed feet to stir up the water and disturb the organisms which are then swept into the mouth.

 They suck in water into their partially opened mouth, which is then squeezed out by the tongue and forced through filters along the bill edges, removing the salty water and leaving the tasty morsels behind.

 As they feed they will immerse the whole head in water for about 20 seconds, then come up for air and repeat the process again and again until the feeding activity is done.